 Manuscripts may be created in Word and submitted in .doc format, or created in LaTeX and submitted in .pdf format.
-Articles should be double-spaced, with 1” margins all around, a 12-point font (Times New Roman preferred), and contain a maximum of 12,000 words, including abstract, notes, references, tables and figures do not count as part of this word limit.
+Articles should be double-spaced, with 1” margins all around, a 12-point font (Times New Roman preferred), and contain a maximum of 11,000 words.
+References, tables and figures do not count as part of this word limit.
 Longer submissions will not be considered.
 Footnotes and bibliographic citations for new submissions should follow the Publication Manual of the American Psychological Association.

 The paper’s abstract must state precisely the intellectual problem under consideration, the method or argument addressed to the problem, and the conclusions reached by the author(s).
 It must be no longer than 150 words.

 The corresponding author must submit an anonymous manuscript with all identifying information removed.
 “Identifying information” includes all authors’ names and affiliations, any expressions of gratitude to colleagues and/or funding agencies, and lists of presentations at conferences or invited talks.
-The submitted file archive must be named “blinded version.”
+The submitted file archive must be named “anonymized version.”